stratosphere/stratosphere.github.io/docs/0.5/general/faq.markdown

   - {anchor: "errors_stop_stratosphere", title: "I can't stop Stratosphere with the provided stop-scripts.
 What can I do?"}
   - {anchor: "errors_out_of_memory", title: "I got an <em>OutOfMemoryException</em>.
 What can I do?"}
   - {anchor: "errors_huge_tm_log", title: "Why do the TaskManager log files become so huge?"}
+  - {section: "true", anchor: "yarn", title: "YARN Deployment"}
+  - {anchor: "early_return", title: "The YARN session runs only for a few seconds"}
+  - {anchor: "homedir_perm", title: "The YARN session crashes with a HDFS permission exception during startup"}
   - {section: "true", anchor: "features", title: "Features"}
   - {anchor: "features_fault_tolerance", title: "What kind of fault-tolerance does Stratosphere provide?"}
   - {anchor: "features_hadoop", title: "Are Hadoop-like utilities, such as Counters and the DistributedCache supported?"}